auth0/docs/articles/api/management/guides/groups/delete-groups.md

 ---
 title: Delete Groups
-description: Learn how to delete a group using the Auth0 Management Dashboard.
+description: Learn how to delete a group using the Auth0 Management API.
 For use with Auth0's API Authorization Core feature set.
 topics:
   - authorization
-  - dashboard
+  - mgmt-api
   - permissions
-  - group
+  - groups
 contentType:
   - how-to
 useCase:
   - build-an-app
   - call-api